-Reputation mechanisms help peers in a peer-to-peer system avoid unreliable or malicious peers.
-In application-level networks, however, short peer lifetimes mean reputations are often generated from a small number of past transactions.
-These reputation values are less 'reliable', and more vulnerable to bad-mouthing or collusion attacks.
+Reputation mechanisms help peers in a peer-to-peer (P2P) system avoid unreliable or malicious peers.
+In application-level networks, however, short peer life-times mean reputations are often generated from a small number of past transactions.
+These reputation values are less "reliable," and more vulnerable to bad-mouthing or collusion attacks.
 We address this issue by introducing proactive reputations, a first-hand history of transactions initiated to augment incomplete or short-term reputation values.
-We present several mechanisms to generate proactive reputations, along with a statistical similarity metric to measure their effectiveness.
-Copyright © 2007 John Wiley & Sons, Ltd.
+We present several mechanisms for generating proactive reputations, along with a statistical similarity metric to measure their effectiveness.